 However, the most unique competition associated with Indonesia

-serve the purpose of this game.
+type of palm tree that does not have any branch or twig, which is served the purpose of this game.
 Several teams each has their turn to

 Panjat pinang only held during independence day festival.
 For the last several years in a row Taman Impian Jaya Ancol holds the record of having the most panjat pinang in one area.
 Celebrating Indonesia's 72th year of independence, that year Ancol provided 172 poles!
 They are located at Pantai Carnaval Ancol.